 Who we are

 We empower people with information and understanding of inherited cancer to help them manage their cancer risk.
-We provide a supportive community for people to share their lived experience.
-We fight inherited cancer with knowledge, transparency, community - and most importantly…
+We provide a supportive community for people to share their lived experiences.
+We fight inherited cancer with knowledge, transparency, and community.
+Most importantly we give people the confidence to assess their cancer risk.
+We offer a supportive community free from judgment, where all experiences are acknowledged and valued.

 Beyond our direct support of our community, we work collaboratively with healthcare providers to drive better patient outcomes.
 We advocate to government for better policies and support.
 We are influencing positive change across Australia.